The Legend of Ares: Warfare

 Every so often, twice a week to be exact, warfare is declared.
 During warfare, players unite with their countrymen to battle it out against the other nation.
 Two types of warfare exist.
-In standard warfares, their team earns points when an enemy dies, an enemy symbol is destroyed, or an enemy catapult is destroyed.
+In standard warfare, their team earns points when an enemy dies, an enemy symbol is destroyed, or an enemy catapult is destroyed.
 In territorial warfare, both nations go against each other in an attempt to destroy the other nations chieftain to control certain areas for added bonuses like cheaper prices for supplies and higher sell rates to npc's.
 The Warfare Map is relatively simple: One base per nation, separated by a large canyon/gorge.
 Whenever symbols are destroyed the name of the person who made the last hit on the symbol is announced.
-The two different warfares have level limits, the first warfare is for 70–119 and the second warfare is for levels 121 and above.
+The two different warfare have level limits, the first warfare is for 70–119 and the second warfare is for levels 121 and above.